-Sample correlation results between world market return (MSCI) and foreign inward investment (FRC) show a positive significant relationship (R=0.54, P<0.05), suggesting that during negative market performance the level of inward foreign investments tend to decrease and vice versa.
-At can be observed that although during the 2020 coronavirus outburst the average FRC is negative 0.12%, however the US's FRC is a show a positive increase of 0.44% during that period (See Appendix B).
+Sample correlations between world market return (MSCI) and foreign inward investment (FRC) indicates a positive significant relationship (R=0.54, P<0.05), suggesting that during negative market performance, the level of foreign inward investment tends to decrease, and vice versa.
+We observed that although during the 2020 COVID-19 outbreak, the average FRC was negative 0.12%, the United States shows an increase in FRC of 0.44% during that period (See Appendix B).

-Results indicate that during negative shocks or financial crises, investors tend to invest less in foreign countries.
-This result fits previous literature showing an increase in the 'flight home effect' during negative shocks (Giannetti and Leaven, 2012).
-In the next subsection we will demonstrate that although it seems that the "flight home effect" during financial crisis still exists, the impact of global branding also has a might also have major effect on investors decisions.
-We aim to demonstrate that during the COVID-19 global turmoil investors see the large highly branded technology brands as the new safe havens, thus causing them investors to increase their holding those firms.
+Our results indicate that during negative shocks or financial crises, investors tend to invest less in foreign countries.
+This result accords with previous literature showing an increase in the “flight home effect” during negative shocks (Giannetti and Leaven, 2012).
+In the next subsection, we will demonstrate that although it seems that the flight home effect during financial crises still exists, the impact of global branding also has a major effect on investors’ decisions.
+We aim to demonstrate that during the global turmoil caused by the COVID-19 pandemic, investors see large, familiar technology brands as the new safe havens, leading them to increase their holding in these firms.

 Table 1: Change in foreign inward investments of 23 countries between 2000 – 2020.